 Geospatial Data ManagerI was often assigned to many different locations to help train personnel across the globe.
-Places I've been assigned include Southern Partnership Station 2011 (SPS11), Weapons and Tactics Instructor (WTI), the II MEF Intelligence Center (IIMIC).
-I have also had the fortune to receive training at the National Geospatial Intelligence campus (NGA), and the Marine Corps Intelligence Agency (MCIA).
+Places I've been assigned include Southern Partnership Station 2011 (SPS11), Weapons and Tactics Instructor (WTI), and the II MEF Intelligence Center (IIMIC).
+I have also had the fortune to receive training at the National Geospatial-Intelligence campus (NGA) and the Marine Corps Intelligence Agency (MCIA).
 All of this culminated in a very healthy career working with hardware, software, and analysis.
 I was given the chance to become a Data Manager for II MEF where my responsibilities grew to encompass mass data collection and dissemination, training of colleagues at all levels, curriculum development, and minor server application development.

-Contracting for the US Army and USMCAfter my honorable service within the USMC it was time for me to continue onwards to a life with fewer deployments and training.
+Contracting for the US Army and USMCAfter my honorable service in the USMC it was time for me to continue onwards to a life with fewer deployments and training.
 Shortly after I was discharged I had the opportunity to work for Apex LLC.
-Again, my knowledge has allowed me to lead a team to expand its capabilities to help grow support for multiple customers and sites.
-During my time as a contractor I've come to expand upon my knowledge on server administration and setup, advanced analytical solutions, and application development to support a variety of needs.
+Again, my knowledge has allowed me to lead a team to expand its capabilities to help grow support for multiple customers and contracts.
+During my time as a contractor.
+I've come to expand upon my knowledge on server administration and setup, advanced analytical solutions, and application development to support a variety of needs.
 I've very much enjoyed exceeding capabilities and requirements that face OCONUS personnel and operations.